 Use Centering to narrow the scanner's field of view to make sure that when the scanner is hand-held, it reads only those bar codes intended by the user.
 For instance, if multiple codes are placed closely together, centering will insure that only the desired codes are read.
-Using the Centering features, the scanner can emulate the operation of older systems, such as linear laser bar code scanners.)
+(Centering can be used in conjunction with Centering, page 49, for the most error-free operation in applications where multiple codes are spaced closely together.)

-Note: To adjust centering when the scanner is in Presentation Mode, see Presentation Centering (page 39).
+Note: To adjust centering when the scanner is in Presentation Mode, see Presentation Centering (page 3-45).